jdsandifer/Style-Guide/php.md

 ## PHPDocs

 - PHP type hinting *must* be used for parameters and return values when on php7.
-- PHPDocs *should* be avoided if they don't provide any additional useful information,
+- PHPDocs *should* be avoided if they don't provide any additional useful information.

 ```php